victor-bellot/victor-bellot/README.md

 ## Hi there 👋

-Here is some of the projects I worked on during my engineering curriculum.
+Here are some of the projects I worked on during my engineering curriculum.

 ### [IronMan](https://github.com/victor-bellot/ironman.git)